 A page with videos is accessible if it has the following three elements:

-• A sentence preceding the video that includes the length of the video and the title or topic so a student with visual impairments is able to determine if they have enough time to watch the video in one sitting.
+- A sentence preceding the video that includes the length of the video and the title or topic so a student with visual impairments can determine if they have enough time to watch the video in one sitting.

-Note: Adding a transcript to a video requires the use of complicated code.
+Note: Adding a transcript to a video requires complicated code.
 Your Learning Designer is available to assist with this process.

 When creating a video it is important to think through what you are going to say and do long before you ever hit the record button.
 It is always best to start with a script and to include the following actions:

-• Test your script.
-Make sure a student is able to understand the video without the visual cues
+- Test your script.
+Make sure a student can understand the video without the visual cues

 Links